 During World War II, in Australia, "Gunner" (below) had such acute hearing that he would bark and warn his mates of incoming Japanese planes 20 minutes before they arrived.
 That is Gunner on the left, below (he's the one without the hat).

 There was a program called "Dogs for Defense" during World War II.
 Bet you didn't know that.
 Kids willingly donated their pets for use by the military.
 Don't know if they ever got them back.
 But, the dogs did their duty.

-Dogs were often heroic and used to sweep for mines, as in the picture of Russians in Tilsit, below.
+Dogs were often heroic and were used to sweep for mines, as in the picture of Russians in Tilsit, below.

 Even fighter pilots need love.
 Below, Adolf Galland, replete in pressurized suit and flight coat, plays with his dog "Schweinebauch" ("Pork belly") at his posting at the Stab.1/JG.26 farm house headquarters in Audembert, Pas de Calais, France, 1940 (colorized).